crosswalk-project/crosswalk-website/documentation/70-Samples.md

 # Samples

 We have packaged three simple applications to get you up and running with Crosswalk.
-These applications are [available as a download](https://github.com/crosswalk-project/crosswalk-samples/archive/0.1.tar.gz).
-The source code is [on github](https://github.com/crosswalk-project/crosswalk-samples) (MIT licence).
+These applications are <a href="https://github.com/crosswalk-project/crosswalk-samples/archive/0.1.tar.gz">available as a download</a>.
+The source code is <a href="https://github.com/crosswalk-project/crosswalk-samples/" target="_blank">on github</a> (MIT licence).

 To use the samples, download the sample archive, then unpack it from the command line: